minio/minio/docs/sts/keycloak.md

 ```
 ~ mc admin config set myminio identity_openid config_url="http://localhost:8080/auth/realms/demo/.well-known/openid-configuration" client_id="account"
 ```
-> Note: You can configure the `scopes` parameter to restrict the OpenID scopes requested by minio to the IdP, for example, `"openid,policy_role_attribute"`, being `policy_role_attribute` a client_scope / client_mapper that maps a role attribute called policy to a `policy` claim returned by Keycloak
+> NOTE: You can configure the `scopes` parameter to restrict the OpenID scopes requested by minio to the IdP, for example, `"openid,policy_role_attribute"`, being `policy_role_attribute` a client_scope / client_mapper that maps a role attribute called policy to a `policy` claim returned by Keycloak

 Once successfully set restart the MinIO instance.
 ```
 mc admin service restart myminio
 ```

-## 4. Using WebIdentiy API
+### Using WebIdentiy API
 Client ID can be found by clicking any of the clients listed [here](http://localhost:8080/auth/admin/master/console/#/realms/demo/clients).
 If you have followed the above steps docs, the default Client ID will be `account`.

 ```